-The preliminary investigation is the first investigative effort undertaken by a member of the department.
+The preliminary investigation is the first investigative effort undertaken by a department member.
 Typically, it is the investigative effort of the first member(s) arriving on the scene of an event and involves initial contact with the complainant, witnesses, and/or suspects on the scene of a crime or incident.